wix-incubator/erb/wix-express-error-capture/README.md

 ### Listening on errors

 To listen on errors simply register an event handler for the ```x-error` event on the response object.
+This module by itself does not listen on errors - it just captures errors and emits the error events.

 ```javascript
 app.use(function(req, res, next) {